Why You Should Use A CDN

 - Your website will load faster as the data is stored in nearly every data center around the world.
 This will not only reduce the latency but also minimizes packet loss.

 - Scaling your website is just a piece of cake when you’re with KeyCDN.
 It simply allows you to offload and handle all the traffic to their network.

 - KeyCDN comes with industry-leading encryption standards and makes it easy for you to set up and configure security settings, which can be deployed globally within minutes.

-- All visitors requests to your website are automatically routed to the nearest available location where the data center is present.
+- All visitors request to your website are automatically routed to the nearest available location where the data center is present.

 - KeyCDN also allows you to use their content delivery network not just for websites, but also for podcasts, software, videos, games, etc.